 Pet treats rich in antioxidants help to reduce the cellular damage done by free radicals and help return your dog or cat to a state of good health.
 You can also purchase treats that are specially formulated to help with health issues including hip and joint problems, oral health issues, and age related health problems.

-Every pet owner should purchase best dog treats for their pets.
+Every pet owner should purchase good quality dog treats for their pets.
 If you have a puppy, treats can be beneficial for training purposes.
 If your dog is an adult you can still use treats to reward desired behaviors, but they are also just a nice way to show your dog a little extra love.
 Everyone loves having treats, and your dog is no exception.
-There are so many treats on the market that whether your dog is large or small, old or young, or even if he has special dietary needs, you can find one of the best dog treats that will be healthy and make him happy.
+There are so many treats on the market that whether your dog is large or small, old or young, or even if he has special dietary needs, you can find some quality treats that will be healthy.

 One common misconception is that dogs that are overweight should not have treats.
 That’s not entirely true, you just need to be sure that you’re feeding him the right kind of treat.
 You don’t want to take the happiness of treats away from your pet just because he’s overweight.
 Ultimately, if your pet is overweight it is your fault, so you shouldn’t punish him.
 As long as you monitor your dog’s daily caloric intake, even an obese dog on a very strict diet can still be allowed a treat every now and then.

-How I chose these best treats for dogs
+How I chose these ten best treats for dogs

-It wasn’t easy deciding on the best dog treats for this article.
+It wasn’t easy deciding on ten top rated dog treats for this article.
 There are thousands of good treats for dogs on the market.
 If you immediately disregard all the store brand treats and low-quality treats, there are still hundreds of well-made dog treats available.
-There were a lot of factors to evaluate when searching for the best dog treats.
+There were a lot of factors to evaluate when searching for treats.
 Initially I looked at the health benefits.
 A dog treat is certainly not worthy of being the best unless it offers numerous health benefits and is of exceptional nutritional quality.

 Every treat on this list is made with top-quality ingredients that foster a well-balanced diet.
 Many of these treats are low in calories as well, or are large enough that they can be broken into pieces and served on multiple occasions.
 A majority of these dog treats are also grain-free or come in a grain-free formula for dogs who suffer from allergies and sensitivities.